 Sometimes we become so wrapped up in our unhappiness that we forget what we were upset about in the first place.

 In assessing your situation at work, it’s important to step back and ask yourself what exactly is making you so miserable.
 Have you grown out of your current position?
 Are you tired of your backstabbing colleagues?
 Can you no longer handle your director’s patronizing, and insensitive tone?
 Or maybe you’re battling with something in your personal life, and you’re taking out your frustrations at work?

 It’s important that you ask yourself how satisfied you are with each area of your working life.
 This will help you identify the root of your growing job dissatisfaction.

 Attempt to set boundaries

 Once you’ve pinpointed the reason for your growing disdain for your job, then it’s important that you address the issue.
 The best way to do this would be by setting boundaries.

-This is most likely going to invoke you having difficult conversations with your superior.
+This is most likely going to invoke you to have difficult conversations with your superior.
 You might voice out how your workload has become overwhelming.
 Or that you feel that you’re being both under-appreciated and underpaid for the work that you’re doing.